Last Updated on 26/10/2023 by Clotilde Passalacqua

 However, it would be a shame not to take into consideration the other interesting activities in the area:

-- Take picture at the bridge over the Tara river
+- Take pictures at the bridge over the Tara River

 - Join a white water rafting tour